History of the Székely people: Origins

 Medieval chronicles unanimously stated that the Székelys were descended from the 5th-century Huns.
 The Gesta Hungarorum and Simon of Kéza were the first to mention this information.
-The Székelys' own tradition of their Hunnic origin is well-documented, but it is impossible to decide whether it is a genuine part of their folklore or an adoption of the medieval chroniclers' invention.
+The Székelys' tradition of their Hunnic origin is well-documented, but it is impossible to decide whether it is a genuine part of their folklore or an adoption of the medieval chroniclers'.
 Most modern historians refute the Székelys' association with the Huns.

 After the theory of Hunnic descent lost scholarly currency in the 20th century, two substantial ideas emerged about Székely ancestry:

 Bálint Hóman was the first to propose that the Székelys were a Turkic group that joined the Magyars in the Pontic steppes.
-György Györffy likewise said, the Székelys were obviously a separate ethnic group, because they fought in the vanguard of the Hungarian army.
+György Györffy likewise said, the Székelys were a separate ethnic group because they fought in the vanguard of the Hungarian army.
 Györffy and Gyula Kristó associated the Székelys with the Eskils (a tribe in Volga Bulgaria in the 9th century).
 Kristó proposed that the Eskils was one of the three tribes of the Kabars who joined the Magyars after their secession from the Khazar Empire.
 Gyula Németh and other linguists refuted the two peoples' identification, stating that their ethnonyms are not connected.

 According to most linguists and most historians, the Székelys did not change their language, because they speak the Hungarian language "without any trace of a Turkic substratum".
 Linguist Lóránd Benkő asserted that the Székely dialects are closely connected to Hungarian dialects spoken along the borders of the medieval Kingdom of Hungary.
 Consequently, he proposed that the Székelys were descended from the military guardians of the frontiers.
-Their military role secured their special privileges, contributing to the development of their own consciousness.
+Their military role secured their special privileges, contributing to the development of their cultural identity.
 Gyula László and Pál Engel proposed that the Székelys were descended from the (supposedly Hungarian-speaking) "Late Avar" (or Onogur) population of the Carpathian Basin.
-The theory of the "double conquest" of the Carpathian Basin by the Hungarians has never been widely accepted.
+The "Double Conquest Theory" of the Carpathian Basin by the Hungarians has never been widely accepted.